 • Temperament: Affectionate, outgoing, and playful.
 Shih Tzus are generally low-exercise dogs, which reduces the risk of activity-related injuries but does not eliminate the breed's predisposition to structural health issues

-• Insurability: Covered by all mainstream NZ providers.
+• Insurability: Covered by all mainstream Australian providers.
 As a brachycephalic breed, some insurers may have specific exclusions or waiting periods related to airway conditions.
-Worth checking policy wording carefully
+Worth checking the PDS carefully

 Common Health Conditions in Shih Tzus